Suraiya: Critical acclaim and superstardom (1948–1954)

 Afsar.
-In Nilli, she plays the titular role of an ordinary girl turned into a princess, while Afsar was the first film produced under Anand's production Navketan Films, with Suraiya playing Bimla.
+In Nili, she plays the titular role of an ordinary girl turned into a princess, while Afsar was the first film produced under Anand's production Navketan Films, with Suraiya playing Bimla.
 Her biggest success of the year was Dastan.
 Suraiya played an orphan Indira opposite Raj Kapoor.
 Bhaichand Patel stated that Suraiya's acting "over-shadowed" that of Kapoor.
 From the mid-to late 1940s to the early 1950s, Suraiya was the highest-paid and most popular star of the Indian cinema.
 From 1948 to 1949, she appeared in over 18 films, most of which turned out to be among the highest grossing releases of the year.
 From 1945 to 1954, she acted in twelve highest-grossing films.

 During the years 1951–53, Suraiya's career saw a fluctuation with a series of commercial failures—in the films Shokiyan, Rajput, Resham, Moti Mahal, Lal Kunwar, Khubsoorat, Goonj and Mashuqa.
 The last two films opposite Dev Anand Do Sitare and Sanam (as Sadhana Devi) were moderate hits.
 Sanam marked their last film together as post that, Suraiya and Anand never worked together.
 The only major commercial success in this period was Diwana opposite Suresh.
 She played a nomadic woman Laali who was married to a prince, but was separated by his father.
 The film became a success and celebrated a Silver Jubilee at the box office, becoming Suraiya's second film after Anmol Ghadi to do so.

 Suraiya made a comeback in 1954.
 She played a tawaif Moti Begum in her career's most notable film, Mirza Ghalib, which won two awards at the 1954 National Film Awards.
 Suraiya shone both as an actress and as a singer for her rendition of Ghalib's lover, Chaudvin.
 Jawaharlal Nehru, commented on seeing the film, "Tumne Mirza Ghalib kii ruuh ko zindaa kar diyaa," ("You have brought the soul of Mirza Ghalib back to life").
 While reviewing the film, Samira Sood of The Print called Suraiya the "soul" of the film and stated: "This movie belongs to Suraiya, whose voice communicates not only love, longing, hope and heartbreak, but the centuries-old magic of Ghalib."
 In her next release, Suraiya again played a courtesan, named Chintamani in Bilwamangal.
 Later, Suraiya played Shobha, whose husband dies in war in Waris and Sahebzadi Aalam, whose is in love with a poet in Shama Parwana, opposite Shammi Kapoor.
 Among these, Waaris turned out to be a moderate success.